warlick24/hello-github/README.md

 # hello-github
-this is a project for testing github
+this is a project for testing github, because this is my first time using it!!